Gaze-At/DS1054/README.md

 # GazeAtDS1054 - a RIGOL DS1054Z viewer

-Gazing at my scope and trying to read the numbers on the display, made me write this little program which was supposed to display the data nice and big on my PC screen.
-The project turned out to be fun and thus got out of hand a little.
+Got tired gazing at my scope, trying to read the small numbers on the display.
+So this little program was meant to display the data nice and big on my PC screen.
+The more the project turned out to be fun, the more it got out of hand.
+In short: An other Rigol-Viewer - this time for Linux based OS's.
 Have a look at what it does and if you find it could be useful to you, be welcome to download and use it:

 - free of charge (see license )
 - free of guarantee (see the license)